a-memme/Customer_Churn_and_CLTV/README.md

 ## References
 [^1]: Fader, Peter & Hardie, Bruce & Lee, Ka.
 (2005).
 “Counting Your Customers” the Easy Way: An Alternative to the Pareto/NBD Model.
 Marketing Science.
 24. 275-284.
 10.1287/mksc.1040.0098.
 [^2]: Hardie, B.G.
 The Gamma-Gamma Model of Monetary Value.
-[^3]: van Oest, Rutger and Knox, George, Extending the BG/NBD: A Simple Model of Purchases and Complaints (November 16, 2010).
+[^3]: Van Oest, Rutger and Knox, George, Extending the BG/NBD: A Simple Model of Purchases and Complaints (November 16, 2010).
 International Journal of Research in Marketing, Forthcoming, Available at SSRN: https://ssrn.com/abstract=1711186